Osteoarthritis in dogs: signs, treatment and how to help an arthritic dog

 What is osteoarthritis in dogs?

 The most common form of arthritis in dogs is osteoarthritis, also known as “OA”, rheumatism or degenerative joint disease (DJD).
-Normal joints have a layer of cartilage which acts as a cushion between the bones and provides a smooth surface for the adjoining bones to slide over freely.
+Normal joints have a layer of cartilage which acts as a cushion between the bones providing a smooth surface for the bones to slide over freely.
 Osteoarthritis refers to the gradual and permanent deterioration of the smooth cartilage surface of the joints.
 The loss of joint cartilage results in less smooth movement of the bones, inflammation, thickening and stiffening of the joint, and often new bone formation around the joint (osteophytosis).

-Osteoarthritis in dogs often develops slowly and may be well advanced before pain sets in.
 Since cartilage has no nerve supply, the joint disease may advance for some time without outward indications.
 As the disease progresses, bone spurs and thickening of the tissue around the joint can occur, causing more pain and stiffness.

 Older dogs, large breeds, athletic and working dogs are at highest risk of developing osteoarthritis, as well as dogs that have hip or elbow dysplasia.